DKCutter NextJs is a framework for quickly starting Next.Js projects.

 Answer the prompts with your own desired options.
 For example:

-What database ORM would you like to use?
-Prisma
+✔ What database ORM would you like to use? › None

-Do you want to use T3 Env?
-No / Yes
+✔ Do you want the project to be configured? … No / Yes

 Enter the project and take a look around: